opensquare-network/sima-spec/governance/v1/README.md

 3. Data should be more auditable.
 Currently, platforms don't save all the data modifications.
 User can modify the legacy leaved context, and the website will just show the context is updated, so users may not be able to see the old data which may include the proposal owner's commitments.
-4. The more one signle centralized governance platform own users' data, the less possibility another platform can provide better solutions.
+4. The more one single centralized governance platform own users' data, the less possibility another platform can provide better solutions.
 We need a relatively decentralize data hosting solution which will not rely on single platforms or a dedicated group of people.
 5. Differences of different platforms' API data format make it hard to sync and adapt all other platforms' data.